emacsmirror/evil-keypad/README.md

 Standard Emacs bindings, while powerful, can feel cumbersome when integrated with a modal editing paradigm like Evil.
 Holding `Ctrl` or `Meta` for multi-step command chains can break the ergonomic flow.
 While leader key setups (e.g., via `general.el`) mitigate this, they often require extensive manual configuration, as many commands might need explicit rebinding.

-Meow’s *Keypad* introduced an elegant solution by translating sequences of simple keys into standard Emacs bindings on the fly.
-However, adopting Meow typically means forgoing Evil’s rich editing model.
-Evil Keypad aims to avoid this tradeoff: it brings the keypad translation concept to Evil users (and others) *without* requiring them to discard existing muscle memory or text editing workflows.
+Meow's Keypad introduced an elegant solution by translating sequences of simple keys into standard Emacs bindings on the fly.
+However, adopting Meow typically means forgoing Evil's rich editing model.
+Evil Keypad aims to avoid this tradeoff: it brings the keypad translation concept to Evil users (and others) without requiring them to discard existing muscle memory or text editing workflows.

 **Evil Keypad is designed to:**

 * Execute `C-x`, `C-c`, `M-` (Meta), and `C-M-` (Control-Meta) based sequences using simple, sequential keypresses.
-* Integrate smoothly with Evil’s modal editing (or be used standalone).
+* Integrate smoothly with Evil's modal editing (or be used standalone).
-* Preserve Emacs’s native command namespace—no rebinding of standard commands is necessary.
+* Preserve Emacs's native command namespace—no rebinding of standard commands is necessary.
 * Provide live suggestions for next keys via `which-key` after a prefix is entered.

 ## Installation